Cluster of Excellence – Engineering of Advanced Materials

 Advanced materials with properties tailored on the molecular and meso scale are expected to stimulate evolutionary advances and revolutionary breakthroughs in emerging key technologies such as information and communications technology, catalysis, energy and transportation.
 The vision of EAM is to link fundamental science and real-world application in the field of high-performance materials and devices in the context of a world-class research and training program.

-At the Cluster 200 researchers from 9 disciplines (Applied Mathematics, Chemical and Biological Engineering, Chemistry, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, Physics and Medicine) collaborate in 90 projects in basic research as well as in many areas of application.
+At EAM researchers from 9 disciplines (Applied Mathematics, Chemical and Biological Engineering, Chemistry, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, Physics and Medicine) collaborate in basic research as well as in many areas of application.

 EAM Graduate School GS AMP

 EAM was established at the University of Erlangen-Nürnberg (FAU) in November 2007 within the framework of the Excellence Initiative to promote internationally recognized cutting edge science and research.
 It is based on existing and visible excellences within the FAU as well as on the expertise of the Max Planck Institute for the Science of Light, the Fraunhofer Institute for Integrated Circuits (IIS) and Fraunhofer Institute for Integrated Systems and Device Technology (IISB), the New Materials Fürth GmbH, the Bavarian Laser Center, the Bavarian Center for Applied Energy Research (ZAE) and other notable academic and industrial research partners.